abhinav4848/Programming-Notes/topics/git.md

 # Skip staging.
 Direct commiting. i.e. Includes all currently changed files into this commit.
 Untracked (new) files are not included.
 $ git commit -a

 # to improve upon the last commit, like overwriting it.
-It overwrites the commit message as well as commit Hash
+It overwrites the commit message as well as commit Hash. i.e. It changes the commit history.
+# Bad idea if you push and others have pulled it.
+# So git revert is better for multiple people collaborating.
 $ git commit --amend -m "Add your new commit message"
 ```

 If the `-m` is ommited, the screen will move to the `vi` text editor, which can be exited with `:q`.

 # Tagging